 Take a Proactive Approach to Employee Health and Reduce Workers’ Comp Spend with Preventive Cancer Screenings

-In 2022, there will be a predicted 1.9 million new cancer diagnoses in the United States, leading to approximately 609,000 deaths.
-It is the second leading cause of death in the country after heart disease.
+In 2022, the American Cancer Society predicted 1.9 million new cancer diagnoses in the United States, which would lead to approximately 609,000 deaths.
+Overall, cancer is the second leading cause of death in the country after heart disease.

 For some employees, like those in farming, firefighters, iron and steel engineers and others in chemical-heavy industries, exposure to cancer-causing substances can be a hazard of the job.
 Employers can reduce employees’ exposures to some of these potential carcinogens by adhering to Occupational Safety and Health Administration (OSHA) standards, implementing best safety practices and requiring the appropriate PPE to protect workers.